The Richmond Promise Scholarship

 1. When can I renew my Richmond Promise Scholarship?

-You will be notified via email in late May during each year of college on how and where to renew your Richmond Promise Scholarship.
-The deadline will be in July.
+You will be notified via email in May during each year of college about how, when and where to renew your Richmond Promise Scholarship.

 2. What do I need to do to remain eligible for the Richmond Promise Scholarship?